Self-storage Financing: What It Is & How It Works

 If you’re looking to acquire an existing self-storage facility, you’ll want to look into a loan for a purchase or acquisition.
 This business need often comes up as a result of analysis from an investment company or real estate investment trust (REIT) that believes it can yield a strong return on investment over the long run.

 A new construction self-storage loan is used for instances where no existing storage facilities exist.
-Getting a self-storage loan for this purpose can be more difficult since there is no prior data for how profitable the facility will be.
+Getting a self-storage loan for this purpose can be more difficult since there is no prior data on how profitable the facility will be.
 However, if this is done in an area with comparable facilities, then it can be more feasible, as data from those properties can be used to determine the likelihood of success for the new storage facility.

 You can improve your approval odds by conducting your own due diligence with a market study.
 This may include a review of occupancy rates, data on the population and growth rate, and historical trends for revenue and expenses.